zodo-dev/serverless-node-template/README.md

-# Generator serverless template for Node
+# Serverless template generator for Node

 ### Create template with *npx*